seu-hrzhang/rgbd-point-cloud/README.md

 ### Configurations

-The `config` folder in the root directory stores configuration files of the program.
+The `/config` folder in the root directory stores configuration files of the program.

 Paths of image dataset and output files are configured in `path.json`.
 A demo of `path.json` is as follows: